Jeimer Candelario Player Props: Nationals vs. Rockies

 Jeimer Candelario At The Plate

-- Among the qualifying hitters, he ranks 80th in batting average, while his on-base percentage ranks 68th and he is 39th in slugging.
+- Among qualified batters in MLB, his batting average ranks 76th, his on-base percentage ranks 65th, and he is 30th in the league in slugging.

-- Candelario has picked up a hit in 58 of 92 games this year, with multiple hits 22 times.
+- Candelario has picked up a hit in 63.4% of his 93 games this year, with more than one hit in 24.7% of them.

-- He has homered in 16.3% of his games this season, and 3.8% of his trips to the plate.
+- He has hit a long ball in 17.2% of his games this year, and 4.1% of his chances at the plate.

-- In 30.4% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in four contests.
+- In 31.2% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 17.2% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.